 VI.
 Acknowledgements (optional) - Include names of those you wish to thank for their help.

-- You MUST be present at your poster during the designated time when the judging occurs and ready to describe your poster and research.
+- You MUST be present at your poster during your entire session, ready to describe your poster and research to the judges.
 Otherwise, your poster will NOT be eligible for an award.

 - Posters must be no larger than 4 feet x 6 feet, oriented landscape style.
 See below for a pictorial description.
 Posters larger than the stated dimensions will NOT be allowed.